Andrew Holness: Election and appointment

-2016 elections and re-appointment as Prime Minister
+2016 election and re-appointment

 On 25 February 2016, the JLP won the 2016 election winning 32 seats compared to 31 seats for the incumbent PNP.
 His wife Juliet also won a seat in parliament, the first time a prime minister or opposition leader and their spouse sat simultaneously in the Parliament of Jamaica.
 As a result, Simpson-Miller became Opposition Leader for a second time.
 The voter turnout dipped below 50% for the first time, registering just 48.37%.

-2020 elections
+2020 election

 On 3 September 2020, Holness led the JLP to a second consecutive general election victory, but this time by a much larger margin.
 The JLP won 49 seats, as compared to the 14 seats for the PNP.
 However, the turnout was just 37%, probably affected by the coronavirus pandemic.
 With this victory, he became the youngest person in Jamaica's history to be elected twice.
 He was sworn in for another term on 7 September 2020.

 Republicanism

-During the Duke and Duchess of Cambridge's tour of Jamaica in March 2022, on behalf of the Jamaican monarch, Queen Elizabeth II, and as part of the celebrations of the 70th anniversary of her accession, Holness told the royal couple that their nation was "moving on and we intend to attain in short order our development goals and fulfil our true ambitions as an independent, developed, prosperous country".
+During the Duke and Duchess of Cambridge's tour of Jamaica in March 2022, on behalf of the Jamaican monarch, Queen Elizabeth II, and as part of the celebrations of the 70th anniversary of her accession, Holness told the royal couple that their nation was "moving on and we intend to attain in short order our development goals and fulfill our true ambitions as an independent, developed, prosperous country".

+2025 election

+On 3 September 2025, Holness led the JLP to a third consecutive general election victory, winning 35 of 63 seats in parliament against the PNP's 28.
+The voter turnout was 39.5%.